tuhinhossain123/tuhinhossain123/README.md

 <h1 align="left">Hi there, I'm Tofazzal Hossain👋,</h1>

-<h3 align="left">💁 About Me:</h3>
+<h3 align="left">💁 About Me :</h3>
-<ul></ul>

-<h6>As a Web Developer, I aim to blend creativity and technical proficiency to craft seamless and visually captivating user experiences.
+<h3>As a Web Developer, I aim to blend creativity and technical proficiency to craft seamless and visually captivating user experiences.
 Committed to staying
-current with industry trends, I aim to contribute innovative solutions and collaborate within dynamic teams to elevate web development projects.</h6>
+current with industry trends, I aim to contribute innovative solutions and collaborate within dynamic teams to elevate web development projects.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">